awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-event-structure.md

 The HTTP method of the request\.

 **`querystring` \(read/write\)**
 The query string, if any, in the request\.
 If the request doesn’t include a query string, the event object still includes `querystring` with an empty value\.
-For more information about query strings, see [Caching Content Based on Query String Parameters](QueryStringParameters.md)\.
+For more information about query strings, see [Caching content based on query string parameters](QueryStringParameters.md)\.

 **`uri` \(read/write\)**
 The relative path of the requested object\.
 If your Lambda function modifies the `uri` value, note the following: